-- (1) Subject to paragraph (2), the holder of the licence shall be entitled to fly as pilot in command or co-pilot of any gyroplane of a type specified in the aircraft rating included in the licence. - (2) (a) He shall not fly such a gyroplane for the purpose of public transport or aerial work other than aerial work, which consists of - (i) the giving of instruction in flying if his licence includes a flying instructor's rating, flight instructor rating or an assistant flying instructor 's rating; or - (ii) the conducting of flying tests for the purposes of this Schedule, in either case in a gyroplane owned, or operated under arrangements entered into, by a flying club of which the person giving the instruction or conducting the test and the person receiving the instruction or undergoing the test are both members.
+- (1) Subject to paragraph (2), the holder of the licence shall be entitled to fly as pilot in command or copilot of any gyroplane of a type specified in the aircraft rating included in the licence. - (2) (a) He shall not fly such a gyroplane for the purpose of public transport or aerial work other than aerial work, which consists of - in either case in a gyroplane owned, or operated under arrangements entered into, by a flying club of which the person giving the instruction or conducting the test and the person receiving the instruction or undergoing the test are both members.